ghoomfrog/silili/README.md

 *kuwa timi nama?* — What time is good?

-### Context Phrases
+### Subjects

-*ja* introduces context for the next phrase.
-The context can be a topic, subject, condition or whatever.
+*ja* introduces a subject for the next word or phrase.
+The subject refers to the thing that causes the next word ot phrase to be the case.

-*iti ja ani nama?* — Speaking of food, is this good?

-*ana ja iti kiwi.* — I ate the bird.
+*ana ja iti kiwi.* — I caused the food bird. — I ate the bird.

+### Conditions

+*wi* introduces a condition for the next word or phrase.

-*iti nama ja anta nama.* — If the food is good, you're good.
+*iti nama wi anta nama.* — If the food is good, you're good.

 ### Requests and Commands